chadgeary/cloudblock/README.md

 **mgmt_cidr**

-- an IP range granted webUI and EC2 SSH access.
+- an IP range granted webUI, EC2 SSH access, and access to PiHole DNS blocking.
 - deploying from home?
 This should be your public IP address with a /32 suffix.

 **kms_manager**